A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 it.
 (Engine lubrication using ethanol may be a concern; I have no information.)

-(July '07)Applications are coming on line to produce ethanol and
+on line to produce ethanol and methanol from municipal garbage.
+There are currently, in

-methanol from municipal garbage.
-Research is underway to produce ethanol from cellulosic
+is also underway to produce ethanol from cellulosic crops, such as switch grass from our

-crops, such as switch grass from our Great Plains; it crosses my mind that the residue from
+Great Plains; it crosses my mind that the residue from production of oil from algae ought

-production of oil from algae ought also be explored.
+also be explored.

 In using ethanol to fuel automobiles, "E85" is 85% ethanol, 15% gasoline.